bhall2001/revigniter-restserver/README.md

 ## Other Documentation / Tutorials

-NetTuts: Working with RESTful Services in CodeIgniter
+NetTuts: Working with RESTful Services in CodeIgniter (explains the CodeIngniter Class)

 ## Contributions